 The other alternative is to take lactase substitutes, which are drops or tablets you can take with your meals or drinks to improve your digestion of lactose.

-Investigation and treatment for child food intolerance is available at our clinics in Horley and Reigate, Surrey, making us easily accessible to see children from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, and Epsom.
+Investigation and treatment for child food intolerance is available at our clinics in West Sussex, Horley and Dorking, Surrey, Wimbledon, London, and Kent are perfectly located to see patients from all nearby areas including Reigate, Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, and Epsom, Croydon, Leatherhead, Kingston-upon-Thames, Tonbridge, Maidstone, Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby areas.

-We have just partnered with Frusano leading brand to offer a range of healthy food and snacks for people with various intolerances or allergies.
+We have just partnered with Frusano and Bay’s Kitchen leading brand to offer a range of healthy food and snacks for people with various intolerances or allergies.
 For more information visit Fructose Free Foods.